1 Which is your favorite painting by Vermeer? initiated: August 22, 2020

 view results

-On March 30, 2004, Sotheby's announced the sale of A Young Woman Seated at the Virginals (not to be confused with the London painting of a similar theme and title) as an authentic painting by Johannes Vermeer.
+On March 30, 2004, Sotheby's announced the sale of Young Woman Seated at the Virginals (not to be confused with the London painting of a similar theme and title) as an authentic painting by Johannes Vermeer.
 This small, unsigned canvas (approximately 25 x 20 centimeters) was first identified by modern collectors at an Amsterdam sale in 1814.
 Since 1960, it has been held in the private collection of Baron Freddy Rolin in Brussels, who passionately believed in the painting's authenticity.
 Although the work never elicited more than a lukewarm critical response, experts such as Hofstede de Groot, Phillip Hale, and P.T.A.
 Swillens had accepted it as an authentic Vermeer.
 Lawrence Gowing included only a photograph of it in his 1952 monograph but did not provide a comment on its artistic merits.
 In a later publication, he referred to it as a "melancholy relic."
-The painting's fortune began to change when Walter Liedtke, curator of the comprehensive Vermeer and the Delft School show in New York and London (2001), decided at the very last minute to include it in that exhibition, even though it was not included in the catalogue.
+The painting's fortunes began to change when Walter Liedtke, curator of the comprehensive Vermeer and the Delft School show in New York and London (2001), decided at the very last minute to include it in that exhibition, even though it was not included in the catalogue.

 Despite acceptance by important Vermeer experts, a number of art specialists do not support the work's authenticity.
 In a scathing article, critic Brian Sewell peremptorily rejected the painting, labeling it a "dud."
 In 2023, Jonathan Janson, the founder of Essential Vermeer, illustrated the technical and compositional weaknesses of the painting in a lecture at the International Vermeer Symposium held during the Vermeer retrospective at the Rijksmuseum in Amsterdam.